dieKeuleCT/symfony-webserver/README.md

 # symfony-webserver

+## supported tags
+### latest: latest php (as of now php 7.0.8)
+### php-5.6: same image but with php-5.6

 Image to run some symfony projects with a default configuration.
-Base is the official PHP 5.6 image with apache webserver.
+Base is the official PHP image with apache webserver.
 The image can be configured to have mail-delivery (postfix/sendmail wrapper) and cron activated as this is used in most of our projects.
 But there is no need to have these services enabled - it can be configured to save some server ressources.

 Features: